What Is a Security Freeze?

-A security freeze is a step you take to prevent credit, loans and services from being opened in your name without your permission.
-You will need to request a freeze with us and the other credit reporting companies.
-It is important to know that if you place a security freeze on your credit report, businesses will not be able to obtain a copy of your report in connection with any new applications for credit.
+A security freeze, also sometimes known as a credit freeze, is a step you can take to limit the release of your credit report if credit, loans or services are being opened in your name without your permission.
+You will need to request a freeze with Experian and the other credit reporting companies (TransUnion and Equifax) separately.
+It's important to know that if you place a security freeze on your credit file, it will limit new businesses' ability to obtain a copy of your credit report in connection with any new applications for credit.
 Before you apply for new credit, you will need to temporarily lift the security freeze following the procedures below.

-The process to place a security freeze requires that you directly contact us online, by phone or through the mail.
+The process to place a security freeze on your Experian credit file requires that you directly contact us online, by phone or through the mail.

 - Your full name, including middle initial and suffix, such as Jr., Sr., II, III